Abstract

 | SSD | Yes | |

-| Touchpad | Yes | Multitouch doesn’t work each boot |
+| Touchpad | Yes | Multitouch doesn’t work on each boot |

-| Touchscreen | Yes | Touchscreen doesn’t work each boot |
+| Touchscreen | Yes | Touchscreen doesn’t work on each boot |

-| USB | Yes | USB-C ports don’t work each boot for data |
+| USB | Yes | USB-C ports don’t work on each boot for data |

 | Webcam | Yes | |